|Home||Czernowitz 2010||Galati 2010-A||Galati 2010-B||Poland 2014||My Childhood Heroes||About Erna Rubin in Hebrew|

 |The Secret Language||Uncle Herman and His Friends||Mommy is Here||The Fundraising|

-Six in the morning until six in the evening - this time out was allocated to us to evacuate our apartments from the center of Czernowitz to the ghetto of Czernowitz.
-A part of the city where Aunt Frieda, my mother's sister, lived was declared a ghetto.
+Six in the morning until six in the evening - this time out was allocated to us to evacuate our apartments from the center of Czernowitz to the ghetto of Czernowitz - a part of the city where Aunt Frieda, my mother's sister, lived and was declared a ghetto.

 From six in the morning until six in the evening we carried everything we could take.
 The streets leading up to the ghetto were flooded with people laden with whatever came to hand bundled into pillowcases and sheets.